syne-tune/syne-tune/docs/source/faq.rst

   `Automatic Model Tuning <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`_ service.

-What are the different installations options supported?
+What are the different installation options supported?
 =======================================================

 To install Syne Tune with minimal dependencies from pip, you can simply do: